kristithrasher/MechaCar_Statistical_Analysis/README.md

 Calculate the safety rating mean for MechaCars and for Competion cars.
 The metric I would like to test would be the safety rating for each car type (MechaCar and Competition)

-Null Hypothesis: There is no statistical difference in safety rating.
+Null Hypothesis: There is no statistical difference in safety rating for MechaCar and Competition Cars.

-Alternative Hypothesis: There is a statistical difference in safety rating.
+Alternative Hypothesis: There is a statistical difference in safety rating for MechaCar and Competition Cars.

 The statistical test I would you use to test the hypothesis would be the Two-Sample t-Test because I am trying to determine Is there a statistical difference